wmde/wikibase-release-pipeline/development/README.md

-# Wikibase Suite development
+# Wikibase Suite (WBS) development

-This development area contains the image sources and the build, integration-test, and release tooling for Wikibase Suite.
+This development area contains the build, integration-test, and release tooling for Wikibase Suite.
 It is for contributors and advanced users building customized images; it is not required to install or operate WBS with the published images.

 The installable product configuration and user documentation live at the [repository root](../README.md).